What do you think of the LITRG website?

 - you then return to the UK after a period of non-residence lasting five years or less.

-If there is any doubt over whether or not you have a period of non-residence lasting five years or less, please defer to the detailed rules contained within RDR3 (from page 71).
+If there is any doubt over whether or not you have a period of non-residence lasting five years or less, please defer to the detailed rules contained within HMRC’s technical manuals.
 Depending on your circumstances, this can be counter-intuitive and may not reflect the period you were physically outside the UK.

 What do the temporary non-residence rules mean?